anshulsamar/anshulsamar.github.io/_texts/psych103.md

 Inside the fishbowl, students are sharing.
 Some look down at the carpet while others speak out.
 There are nods and verbal acknowledgements, but also silence.
-The quietness is heavy.
-At times, it seems to say: "these are the shoes I walk in, I have no other pair but my own."
+The quietness is heavy, as if to
+say: "these are the shoes I walk in, I have no other pair but my own."